 Why?
 You might ask.
 The reason is that expenses you incur in connection with your job have to meet a test to qualify for tax relief.
 This test is that the expense is incurred ‘wholly, exclusively and necessarily in the performance of your duties’.

-The bit in bold above stops you from getting tax relief for buying a desk or chair, for example.
+The bit in bold above stops you from getting tax relief via a P87 claim for buying a desk or chair, for example.
 You may have bought these items to put you in a position to do your job, or – quite literally – a better or more comfortable position to do your job.
 This is the subtle but important difference – whether the purchased item enables you to do your job, rather than the expense being incurred while doing your job.

 Things like printer cartridges and paper are different, as these are items you use while doing the job itself.
 For example, your work might involve writing a letter that you need to print out and post.
 The cost of the ink, the paper, the envelope and the stamp are all necessarily incurred by you in doing the job.
-These items would normally be reimbursed by your employer, but if there were not, you could make a claim for tax relief.
+These items would normally be reimbursed by your employer, but if they were not, you could make a claim for tax relief.

 I stopped working before the end of the 2019/20 tax year: can I claim a tax refund?